Code-Institute-Submissions/gym-website/README.md

 Blank Line
 Was expecting <h3> </h3> to give a blank line of text with a carriage return.
 Block element <p> </p> also did not give a blank line with a carriage return.
+Blank space is ignored by HTML.
+White text on a white background seems too complicated.
+Coders Coffeehouse lesson used <br> which was a carriage return in the middle of an address.

 TBD's
 - Fix pdf links in MD above.